cheginit/til/python/miniforge.md

 ```

 Upon reloading your shell, you can use `mbu` for update all the installed packages in the
 current environment.
-Moreover, `mbi` install the specified package in the current environemnt,
+Moreover, `mbi` install the specified package in the current environment,
 and `mbf` creates a new environment from the specified `.yml` file.

 Next, we can activate any existing environment using `cac`, for example, if we can activate